PlaidMrdeer/SilentVoice/README.md

     * description: write message permissions

 # Finally, thank you for using my plug-in.
 If you find any errors or required functions during use, please contact me in time

-[SPOILER="Reform log"]
-v1.0.1  2023-3-10
-Fixed the "/sv" directive that can only be used with administrator privileges Fixed a bug where strings could only be written with spaces when leaving a message [/SPOILER]